 Vermont is definitely one of the leading states in the usage of renewable sources right now.
 Nearly all of its electricity comes from renewable sources.

 Although it ranks the 18th lowest on Green Industry employment, Vermont’s economy actually transformed due to the abundance of jobs in solar panel installations.
 It might rank lower because the other industries haven’t gone green yet.
-But as it’s also clear in its ranking in particle pollution, Vermont is on its way to being super eco-friendly.

 - Energy generated from fossil fuels: 17.8% (3rd lowest)

 - Energy generated from renewable sources: 81.8% (2nd highest)

 - Average daily particle pollution: 8.4 ug/m3 (16th lowest)

 Idaho gets only 0.1% of its energy from coal, which is less than any other state in the country.
 However, it still generates almost 18% of its energy from other fossil fuels.

 But this is forgiven as Idaho’s support of renewable energy is clear.
 It’s only second to Vermont in its generation of clean energy.